 If you did, you’re not alone.
 Every time I do this exercise with a group of students in my yoga or stress management classes, my body responds too.

-Even without a lemon in sight, your body reacted to the thought.
+Even without a real lemon in sight, your body reacted to the thought.
 Your mind is that powerful.

 Can it be that the body responds to our mental messages all the time, even below our level of awareness?
 Consider how much damage we could do to ourselves without even knowing it.
 So often we give our body the message that it’s not important or doesn’t measure up.
 We deprive it of sleep.
-We starve it or feed it substandard food.
+We starve it or feed it nutritionally depleted food.
 Some of us cram our feet into impossible shoes or squash our bellies in Spanx.
-(Honestly, I thought girdles went out with bra burning in the 60s!)
+(Honestly, I thought girdles went out with bra burning in the 70s!)
 So if our bodies stage a rebellion once in a while, who could blame them?

 You would think we could give our bodies the respect they deserve, rather than calling them fat, clumsy or otherwise undesirable.
 These messages show up in our bodies, in the slump of our shoulders and the collapse in our chests.
-Really, we should be fascinated by the body’s innate wisdom.
+Really, we should be fascinated by the body’s marvelous, innate wisdom.
 It always knows what it needs.
 It’s the mind that causes all the trouble.

 For example, as I sit at my laptop pecking out this message, my body is giving me distinct signals that it’s time for bed.
 It’s after 10 p.m. and I am feeling sleepy.
 I have a choice.
 I can listen to my body – it’s pretty smart about these things – or I can follow the directive of my mind and keep working.
 Knowing that I don’t function well when my sleep is poor, the right choice should be obvious.

 My mind is also reminding me about the vanilla ice cream in the freezer and hinting that it would be really fun to have some.
-Never mind that it’s a little chilly in my house right now, and the last thing I need (see the dumpling reference in the first paragraph), is a fat-laden, sugary bowl of empty calories right before I go to sleep.
+Never mind that it’s a little chilly in my house right now, and the last thing I need (see the dumpling reference in the first paragraph), is a fat-laden, sugary bowl of empty calories right before I go to bed.
 My body is not asking for food right now; it’s not hungry.
 And when my body does crave something, it’s usually virtuous – cool water, fresh greens, sweet berries.

 Here’s the thing: If I indulge my mind by staying up past my bedtime to eat ice cream, not only will my sleep be disturbed while my body tries to digest all that dairy, but my mind will also berate me for it in the morning when I awaken feeling sluggish and heavy.

 In a culture obsessed with physical appearance, it’s easy to focus on the numbers on the scale or the date on a birth certificate.
-We forget that the body is an instrument of the Divine: the Vedas of ancient India and St. Paul’s epistle in the New Testament tell us that the body is the temple of God.
+We forget that the body is an instrument of the Divine.
+The Vedas of ancient India and St. Paul’s epistle in the New Testament tell us that the body is the temple of God.
 Rather than obsession, adulation or abuse, the right relationship with the bodies we are given is one of acceptance, respect and care.

 Out of respect for my very own temple, I’m getting ready for bed now.